-THE FOREST is an American supernatural horror-thriller film based on the disreputable Japanese suicide forest known as Aokigahara.
-However, it never delves deep into the story behind the forest but the tale of twin-sister – one of whom is missing in the forest.
+THE FOREST is an American supernatural horror-thriller based on the disreputable Japanese suicide forest known as Aokigahara.
+However, the film never delves deep into the story behind the forest, but the tale of twin sisters – one of whom goes missing in the infamous woodland.

-There are few documentaries on the infamous suicide forest in Japan and has been a subject of interest for filmmakers and authors.
-I first saw a documentary produced by VICE and then had read about the place i.e. located on Mount Fuji.
-It is also known as Jukai means “Sea of Trees”, as it is very dense and dark.
+There are few documentaries on the suicide forest in Japan and has been a subject of interest for filmmakers and authors.
+I first saw a documentary produced by VICE and then read about the place i.e. located on Mount Fuji.
+It is also known as Jukai means “Sea of Trees,” as it is very dense and dark.

-Well, as far as the film is concerned, it never goes deep into the mythic side of the forest; it simply tries to tell a story involving twin-sister one of whom is missing in the jungle.
+Well, as far as the film is concerned, it never goes deep into the mythic side of the forest; it simply tries to tell a story involving twin sisters one of whom is missing in the jungle.

-Natalie Dormer has done a decent job in playing Sara but we don’t see the other personality in playing her sister Jesse.
-Although Jesse comes in the final scene, the surprise never really is the ideal ending when everything from the half way onwards becomes predictable and routine.
+Natalie Dormer has done a decent job in playing the role of Sara, but we don’t see the other personality in playing her sister Jesse.
+Although Jesse comes in the final scene, the surprise never really is the ideal ending when everything from halfway onwards becomes predictable and routine.

-THE FOREST is available on Amazon Prime Video.
-If you have watched this film, please send us your comments and opinion.
+THE FOREST is now available for streaming on multiple streaming platforms.
+If you have watched this film, please send us your feedback in the comment section below.

 Director: Jason Zada

 Starring: Natalie Dormer, Taylor Kinney, Yukiyoshi Ozawa, Eoin Macken